Skip to Content

 Each route is about 5km long and should take about two and a half hours to complete.
 In one you’ll explore Kensington’s beautiful and mysterious mews, in another you’ll follow in the footsteps of Jack the Ripper.
 Fancy tracing the City of London right back to the Romans.
 You can do that too.

-Take on The Dare Skywalk
+Adventure On The Dare Skywalk

 Tottenham